-Example 3 (Family Accounts as Equals):
+Example 3 (Family Accounts as Equals)

-Erin Toffler, a portfolio manager at Esposito Investments, manages the retirement account established with the firm by her parents.
-Whenever IPOs become available, she first allocates shares to all her other clients for whom the investment is appropriate; only then does she place any remaining portion in her parents' account, if the issue is appropriate for them.
-She has adopted this procedure so that no one can accuse her of favoring her parents.
+Toffler, a portfolio manager at Esposito Investments, manages the retirement account established with the firm by her parents.
+Whenever IPOs become available, she first allocates shares to all her other clients for whom the investment is appropriate; then, she places any remaining portion in her parents' account, if the issue is appropriate for them.
+She adopted this procedure so that no one can accuse her of favoring her parents.

-Comment: Toffler has violated Standard VI(B) by breaching her duty to her parents by treating them differently from her other accounts simply because of the family relationship.
+Comment: Toffler violated Standard VI(B) by breaching her duty to her parents by treating them differently from her other accounts simply because of the family relationship.
 As fee-paying clients of Esposito Investments, Toffler's parents are entitled to the same treatment as any other client of the firm.
 If Toffler has beneficial ownership in the account, however, and Esposito Investments has preclearance and reporting requirements for personal transactions, she may have to preclear the trades and report the transactions to Esposito.

-Example 4 (Personal Trading and Disclosure):
+Example 4 (Personal Trading and Disclosure)

-Gary Michaels is an entry-level employee who holds a low-paying job serving both the research department and the investment management department of an active investment management firm.
-He purchases a sports car and begins to wear expensive clothes after only a year of employment with the firm.
-The director of the investment management department, who has responsibility for monitoring the personal stock transactions of all employees, investigates and discovers that Michaels has made substantial investment gains by purchasing stocks just before they were put on the firm's recommended "buy" list.
-Michaels was regularly given the firm's quarterly personal transaction form but declined to complete it.
+Michaels is an entry-level employee who works for both the research department and the investment management department of an active investment management firm.
+George, the director of the investment management department, who has responsibility for monitoring the personal stock transactions of all employees, discovers that Michaels has made substantial investment gains by purchasing stocks just before they were put on the firm's recommended "buy" list.
+Michaels regularly declined to complete the firm's quarterly personal transaction form.

 Comment: Michaels violated Standard VI(B) by placing personal transactions ahead of client transactions.
-In addition, his supervisor violated Standard IV(C)-Responsibilities of Supervisors by permitting Michaels to continue to perform his assigned tasks without having signed the quarterly personal transaction form.
-Note also that if Michaels had communicated information about the firm's recommendations to a person who traded the security, that action would be a misappropriation of the information and a violation of Standard II(A)-Material Nonpublic Information.
+In addition, George violated Standard IV(C) Responsibilities of Supervisors by not requiring Michaels to complete the quarterly personal transaction form.

-Example 5 (Trading Prior to Report Dissemination):
+Example 5 (Trading Prior to Report Dissemination)

-A brokerage's insurance analyst, Denise Wilson, makes a closed-circuit TV report to her firm's branches around the country.
+Wilson, a brokerage's insurance analyst, makes an internal video conference presentation to her firm's branches around the country.
 During the broadcast, she includes negative comments about a major company in the insurance industry.
-The following day, Wilson's report is printed and distributed to the sales force and public customers.
-The report recommends that both short-term traders and intermediate investors take profits by selling that insurance company's stock.
-Seven minutes after the broadcast, however, Ellen Riley, head of the firm's trading department, had closed out a long "call" position in the stock.
+The following day, Wilson's follow-up written report is printed and distributed to the sales force and public customers.
+The report recommends that both short-term traders and intermediate investors take profits by selling the insurance company's stock.
+Seven minutes after the video conference, however, Riley, the head of the firm's trading department, closed out a long "call" position in the stock.
 Shortly thereafter, Riley established a sizable "put" position in the stock.
 When asked about her activities, Riley claimed she took the actions to facilitate anticipated sales by institutional clients.

-Comment: Riley did not give customers an opportunity to buy or sell in the options market before the firm itself did.
+Comment: Riley violated Standard VI(B) by not giving customers an opportunity to buy or sell in the options market before the firm itself did.
 By taking action before the report was disseminated, Riley's firm may have depressed the price of the calls and increased the price of the puts.
-The firm could have avoided a conflict of interest if it had waited to trade for its own account until its clients had an opportunity to receive and assimilate Wilson's recommendations.
-As it is, Riley's actions violated Standard VI(B).
+Riley should have avoided the conflict of interest by waiting to trade for the firm's own accounts until its clients had an opportunity to receive and assimilate Wilson's recommendations.